TeamShadow/Tutorials/tutorials/source/exceptions.rst

 While we have covered "built-in" exceptions in Shadow, you are also able to create your own exceptions using the ``exception`` keyword.
 In order to understand **writing** and **catching** exceptions, consider the extended example outlined below:

 In the midst of a global pandemic, you realize that you have a lot of free time on your hands.
 Naturally, you decide to fill this time by learning how to cook.
-Although you have mastered mac ‘n cheese and toast, you are ready to move on to some more "advanced" recipes.
+Although you have mastered mac 'n cheese and toast, you are ready to move on to some more "advanced" recipes.
 Just in case, you decide to outline some things that could go wrong in the kitchen by defining 3 different **exceptions**.

 The first exception is called ``BurnedFoodException``: